 EVAPORATION OF TERPENES & MOISTURE STRIPS VALUE FROM A HARVESTJulie Fulton @ 2019-06-12 15:30:56 -0500

-Post-harvest is tricky.
+Saving terpenes post-cure is tricky.
 All of the hard work cultivators put into their grow-op can be compromised once the flower is sold and leaves their hands.
-What was once a top-shelf, premium bud can quickly and easily become sub-par at any point during its journey from the soil to the customer.
-So how can cultivators control their harvest once it’s in the bins, out for distribution, or on the shelf?
-The answer is to manage evaporation throughout the supply chain.
+What was once premium cannabis can quickly and easily become subpar at any point during its journey to the customer.
+And once terpenes evaporate after harvest, it adversely affects how much cannabis is worth as as well as its quality.

-Additionally, when the flower’s moisture weight begins to evaporate, the economic value of the whole harvest drops and affects the producers bottom line.
+Evaporation post-cure means lost profits.
+When flower’s moisture weight begins to evaporate, the economic value of the whole harvest drops and affects a producers bottom line.

 “People focus on growing the plant but they forget about the post-harvest which is integral to the process,” Matt Christopherson, VP of Business Development & Partner at Twister Trimmers, said.